 We offer an alternative virtual class for those students who cannot attend Beit Sefer on Thursdays, either due to driving distance or a major year-long conflict on Thursday afternoons.
 In addition to attending classes on Sundays, these students will also participate in an online class on Monday evenings.

 Registration is limited and permission from the Director of Lifelong Learning is required prior to registration.
-Shiur B’internet ensures that all Beth Emet Beit Sefer students engage in Jewish learning and activities twice a week.
+Shiur B’internet ensures that all Beth Emet Beit Sefer students engage in Hebrew learning twice a week.